mon/sv3c_decrypt/README.md

 you must know the filenames.
 As a convenience, I have included a list of most filenames used.
 There are only 2 files with an unknown name.

-Tested working as of the SV3C beta - keys may change with the final release.
+Works for SV3C alpha, beta and the full release.

 ### Setup:
 `pip install python-camellia tqdm`